 The rarity of this type of IOCG deposit, the magmatic hydrothermal type (MH-IOCG), almost completely intact and exposed at the surface as shown below, cannot be overstated.

-Below is a hand sample of rock from the Molly Marie that is exposed in a wide zone approximately 400 yards long in the massive breccias that is aligned with a major fault.
-The quartz there is very flaky and has the remains of pyrite and chalcopyrite.
-This is a feeder zone for the abundant silica mounds that overlie the basalt.
+Below is a hand sample of rock from the Molly Marie that is exposed in a wide zone approximately 400 yards long in the arkose breccias that is aligned with a major fault.
+The quartz there is very flaky and is heavily inundated with iron oxide.